Twitter changes rules over account tracking Elon Musk's jet

 But shortly afterward, the account was suspended again.
 That came after Musk tweeted that a "crazy stalker" attacked a car in Los Angeles carrying his young son.

-Musk also threatened legal action against Jack Sweeney, the 20-year-old college sophomore and programmer who started the @ElonJet flight-tracking account, and "organizations who supported harm to my family."
+He also threatened legal action against Jack Sweeney, the 20-year-old college sophomore and programmer who started the @elonjet flight-tracking account, and "organizations who supported harm to my family."
 It's not clear what legal action Musk could take against Sweeney for an account that automatically posted public flight information.

 "He said this is free speech and he's doing the opposite," Sweeney said in an interview with The Associated Press.

-Sweeney said he woke up Wednesday to a flood of messages from people who saw that @ElonJet was suspended and all its tweets had disappeared.
-The account, started in 2020 when Sweeney was a teenager, automatically posted the Gulfstream jet's flights with a map and an estimate of the amount of jet fuel and carbon emissions it expended.
-Sweeney said he originally started the Musk jet tracker because "I was interested in him as a fan of Tesla and SpaceX."
+Sweeney said he woke up Wednesday to a flood of messages from people who saw that @elonjet was suspended and all its tweets had disappeared.
+Started in 2020 when Sweeney was a teenager, the account automatically posted the Gulfstream jet's flights with a map and an estimate of the amount of jet fuel and carbon emissions it expended.

 Sweeney said he immediately filed an online form to appeal the suspension.
 Later, his personal account was also suspended, with a message saying it violated Twitter's rules "against platform manipulation and spam."